mikeal/relaximation/README.md

 ![graph](http://mikeal.couchone.com/graphs/c34d5d47f99e11be1f591832d00037e5/cropped.png "Sample Graph")

 A few notes about the graph.
 Lines don't start until the number of clients has ramped up to max level defined for the test, and this is across all recurrences of the same test run.
 This means that performance problems that might occur when you first being testing will not be visible.

+# CouchDB Configuration

+Concurrent performance is really unreliable when running with Delayed Commits on, which as of 0.10 is the default configuration.
+You'll want to turn this off on order to make concurrent performance more stable over a test run.